magsmercado/softball-scheduler/README.md

 - every week's matchups, which field each game is on, and which numbered bag the home team is carrying.
 - **Off-Day Bag Transfers**
-- the (hopefully short) list of "Team X hands
+- the list of "Team X hands Bag N to Team Y before this week"
-  Bag N to Team Y before this week" instructions.
+- instructions.
 Ideally this list is short or empty most weeks.
 - **Bag Tracker (by bag #)**
 - each bag's full season itinerary, if you